cschwarz1/ldap_shell/README.md

 https://github.com/PShlyundin/ldap_shell

+Additional functionality:

 - added useraccountcontrol get/set
+- removed some suspicious KDC options for opsec with MDI (shadow credentials)

 ## Installation
 These tools are only compatible with Python 3.5+.
 Clone the repository from GitHub, install the dependencies and you should be good to go: